Rent the Runway opens physical store in San Francisco

-Rent the Runway, the fashion startup that began as a rental service for special occasions and has since evolved over the last couple of years into a service for people also looking to spice up their everyday wear, just opened up its fifth physical, standalone location.
+Rent the Runway, the fashion startup that began as a rental service for special occasions and has since evolved into a service for people also looking to spice up their everyday wear, just opened up its fifth physical, standalone location.
 The new location, in downtown San Francisco, enables Rent the Runway members to try on clothes, rent and return them.

 Rent the Runway’s launch of a standalone brick-and-mortar location in San Francisco comes after it first opened up a location inside Neiman Marcus.
 With a standalone location, the company is able to offer longer hours for its members.
 Instead of opening at 10 a.m. and closing at 7 p.m., Rent the Runway can now stay open from 9 a.m. – 8 p.m.
 Monday through Friday.
 It also, of course, has weekend hours.